Wander Franco Player Props: Rays vs. Twins

 Twins Pitching Rankings

-- The Twins have the second-ranked team ERA among all MLB pitching staffs (3.41).
+- The Twins' 3.47 team ERA ranks second among all league pitching staffs.

-- Twins pitchers combine to allow the fifth-fewest home runs in baseball (57 total, one per game).
+- Twins pitchers combine to surrender 59 home runs (one per game), the fifth-fewest in baseball.

-- Varland (3-1 with a 3.51 ERA and 39 strikeouts in 41 2/3 innings pitched) makes the start for the Twins, his eighth of the season.

-- His most recent time out was on Thursday against the Houston Astros, when the right-hander went seven scoreless innings while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.